Sukeroku-V/My-Data-Analysis-Projects/Store Sales Forecasting/README.md

 -What are the top 10 most demanded Products?

--which city should the company target?
+-which cities should the company target?
+Better show the Top 10

 4.Conclusion: